evilguy50/Pulsar/README.md

 template types:

-	dummyEntity :	Generates a dummy entity with no model / texture that can be used for map making.
+	dummyEntity :	Generates a dummy entity with no model / texture that can be used for map making. basicBlock :	Generates a basic block. (all blocks use same template texture, all you have to do is change the textures ;P)

 How to compile: